-- Remove dough from hand by rubbing little dry flour.
+- Remove dough from your hand by rubbing little dry flour.

-- Apply little oil on the sides of bowl and on your hand.
+- Apply little oil on the sides of the bowl and on your hand.
 Bring all the flour together to form a ball.
-We need a soft but non sticky dough.
+We need soft but nonsticky dough.
 (Add very little water at a time as needed.)

 Steps to knead the dough.

 The right texture of flour is necessary for easy rolling and handling.
-Keep practising and you'll know how to get it.
+Keep practicing and you'll know how to get it.